Young Turk Revolution: Impact on the Second Constitutional Era

 Following the revolution, many organizations, some of them previously underground, established political parties.
-Among these the CUP and the Liberty (Ahrar) Party and later on Freedom and Accord, were the major ones.
-There were smaller parties such as Ottoman Socialist Party.
-On the other end of the spectrum were the ethnic parties which included; People's Federative Party (Bulgarian Section), Bulgarian Constitutional Clubs, Jewish Social Democratic Labour Party in Palestine (Poale Zion), Al-Fatat, and Armenians organized under Armenakan, Hunchakian and Armenian Revolutionary Federation (ARF).
+The several political currents expressed amongst the Young Turks lead to disagreements on what liberty meant.
+Among these the CUP and the Liberty Party and later on Freedom and Accord Party, were the major ones.
+There were smaller parties such as Ottoman Socialist Party and the Democratic Party.
+On the other end of the spectrum were the ethnic parties which included the People's Federative Party (Bulgarian Section), the Bulgarian Constitutional Clubs, the Jewish Social Democratic Labour Party in Palestine (Poale Zion), Al-Fatat, and Armenians organized under the Armenakan, the Hunchaks and the Dashnaks.